 Shuler not only led within Marriott, but also was a recognized and respected leader in the hospitality and travel industry as a whole.
 From 2004 through 2008 he served on the board of directors and in executive positions, including president, of Hotel Technology Next Generation (HTNG).
 HTNG is an organization made up of hoteliers and hospitality technology vendors that promotes the emergence of specifications for interoperability among commercially available and custom developed hotel systems.

 Since 1989, 36 individuals have received this award as a reflection of their contributions to the hospitality industry.
 See the other Hall of Fame inductees.

-Hospitality Financial and Technology Professionals (HFTP®), established in 1952, is a hospitality nonprofit association headquartered in Austin, Texas USA with offices in United Kingdom, Netherlands and Dubai.
+Hospitality Financial and Technology Professionals (HFTP®), established in 1952, is a hospitality nonprofit association headquartered in Austin, Texas USA with offices in the EU and Middle East.
 HFTP is recognized as the spokes group for the finance and technology segments of the hospitality industry with an international network of members and stakeholders.
 HFTP uniquely understands the industry's pressing issues, and assists its stakeholders in finding solutions to their challenges more efficiently than any organization.
 HFTP offers expert networks, educational resources, career development programs, research, leadership opportunities and conferences and events.
 HFTP produces international events throughout the year, including the world's largest hospitality technology tradeshow and conference brand: HITEC.
 In addition, it oversees the hospitality-specific Pineapplesearch.com® and the Uniform System of Accounts for the Lodging Industry (USALI).
 For more information about HFTP, visit www.hftp.org.
 For the latest news, visit the HFTP News page at news.hftp.org and the HFTP Connect blog at blog.hftp.org.